 Dialectical behavior therapy (DBT) provides patients with techniques to manage painful emotions and defuse conflict in relationships.
 DBT focuses specifically on providing therapeutic skills.
 Mindfulness training focuses on improving the individual’s ability to accept and be aware of the present moment.
 Distress tolerance is geared toward increasing a client’s understanding of negative emotion, rather than avoiding it.
 Emotion regulation strategies in dialectical behavior therapy help the patient manage and alter intense emotions that tend to cause conflict.
 Interpersonal effectiveness consists of learning effective communication strategies, encouraging clients to communicate with others in a way that reflects assertiveness, self-respect, and empathy.
 The relationship between the client and the therapist is the most important component in DBT.

 The focus of DBT is to address abnormal patterns of behavior, emotion, social interaction, and thought.
 The premise of DBT is based on a theory that emphasizes the trouble that some people have with controlling their feelings.
 Most problems stem from an inability to regulate emotion, such as destructive behavior, impulsiveness, disconnection from others, and substance abuse.
-As a result, therapists use DBT to correct these patterns and problems.
+As a result, therapists use DBT and addiction treatment programs to correct these patterns and problems.

 The Components of Dialectical Behavioral Therapy